0x484b/digitalforensic/README.md

 b) Dynamic Acquisition = gathering volatile data , forexample: gathering data from memory.

-Dead Acquisition means Dead Acquisition refers to the attempt to acquire data from the suspect's machine without the operating system .
+Dead Acquisition means Dead Acquisition refers to the attempt to acquire data from the suspect's machine without the operating system.
+Reason:  the suspect's OS cannot be trusted.